 The Wayne Food Pantry is also open to Wayne county residents by appointment only.
 Plan on calling 402-375-2669 during their office hours between 9 a.m. – noon Tuesday through Friday.

-Like the Wayne Food Pantry & School Backpack Program on Facebook for upcoming events as a recent post from earlier this week highlighted the “Feed the Need” fundraiser hosted by Runza where 10% of all proceeds went to local food pantries.
+Like the Wayne Food Pantry & School Backpack Program on Facebook for upcoming events as recent posts from earlier this month highlighted several donations from businesses and community members.